 - Sudden cardiac death

 Other, less severe side effects associated with DMAA include:

 - Profuse perspiration

 Related Article: Army Studies DMAA After Deaths of Two Soldiers

 To date, DMAA-containing dietary supplements have been the subject of several proposed class-action lawsuits.
 In November 2011, Florida’s BPI Sports was hit with a proposed class action in California, and a similar complaint was filed against USPLabs in January 2012.
 The suit alleges that OxyElite Pro and Jack3d contain DMAA in a “synthetic form that is both illegal and dangerous.”

 Do You Have a DMAA Lawsuit?

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in DMAA lawsuits.
-We are handling individual litigation nationwide and currently accepting new seizure, heart injury, kidney failure, liver failure, and death cases in all 50 states.
+The Product Liability & Defective Drug Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focuses on the representation of plaintiffs in DMAA lawsuits.
+We are handling individual litigation nationwide and are currently accepting new seizure, heart injury, kidney failure, liver failure, and death cases in all 50 states.